Three stories and a guide to creative prayerful response in moments of crisis

 After meeting with fellow staff members who shared the same image, Jennifer and Kevin began praying for protection over the parish and spiritual ground that God had called them to.
 She and Kevin took turns slowly driving the streets that marked the perimeter of their church parish.
 They worshipped in song, prayed in tongues, and commanded the angel of death to not pass through.

-Jenna Hoover and Lisa Engdahl, Servant Partners staff in Pomona, went “prayer driving” around their city.
+Jenna Hoover and Lisa Engdahl, Servant Partners staff in Pomona, went “prayer driving” around their city one evening after work.
 With a shared interest in environmental justice, they focused one of their prayer drives on “the land.”
 They drove by several parks and open spaces, praying for a multiplication of green space and environmental justice in the city.

 “As we continued to drive around the city, we prayed for God’s continued transformation in our city—particularly in the ways that the land is being used, whether for learning at Cal Poly Pomona, creating community space out of vacant lots, or providing COVID-19 housing and testing sites at the LA County Fairplex,” Jenna said.